 Research interests: nonproliferation, disarmament, nuclear arms control | NPT review process | history of the NPT’s negotiation | P5 process | denuclearization of the Korean Peninsula

-Tim Thies is a graduate student of Peace and Security Studies at the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH) and focuses on arms control and emerging technologies.
-He is also a Visiting Fellow at the James Martin Center for Nonproliferation Studies in Monterey.
-Tim holds a Bachelor‘s degree in International Relations from Rhine-Waal University of Applied Sciences.
-He fluent in English and Spanish.
+Tim Thies is a Researcher at the Institute for Peace Research and Security Policy at the University of Hamburg (IFSH).
+In his research he focuses on the impact of emerging technologies on deterrence.
+Tim holds a Master’s degree in Peace and Security Studies from IFSH where he graduated with a thesis on the implications of hypersonic weapons for crisis stability in the Euro-Atlantic region.
+Previously, he was a Visiting Fellow at the James Martin Center for Nonproliferation Studies.
+He is fluent in German, English and Spanish.
 Tim is passionate about arms control, non-proliferation, and disarmament because, even if deterrence seemed to work well enough until today, we cannot trust that it will prevent nuclear war forever.

 Research interests: arms control, non-proliferation, and disarmament | nuclear policy | emerging technologies and strategic stability